moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ### Flat navigation (nav-drawer) menu

 We improved the code of the new flatnavigation nay-drawer menu items to be uniformly.
-Furthermore, we improved the layout of the menu by styling borders, icons and margins.
-Now a user can recognize faster what items belong together to a parent node.
+Furthermore, we made slight improvements to the design by deleting borders to those nodes that are children of a parent node.
+So logical groups should be better recognisable.

 ### Course settings icon